Tad Williams discusses New! Osten Ard! Novels! (Part 1)

 14) Everybody laughs at the idea of giants and other otherworldly creatures in the north… until they see them for themselves.
 In both series, the soft southlanders eventually realize their folly, after encounters with what Tyrion originally dismisses as legends of “grumkins and snarks,” while in MS&T, these are legends of “pookhas and niskies”.

 15) Young, noble children are cruelly thrust out into the cold, cruel world by evil adults.
-In both series, teenagers are chased by murderers, thieves, and con-men, as they slowly learn to fend for themselves as they grow into young men and women.
+In both series, teenagers and pre-teens are chased by murderers, thieves, and con-men, as they slowly learn to fend for themselves as they grow into young men and women.
+In both series, a group of children must battle evil adults.
+In MS&T, these children are Simon Snowlock, Marya, Lelleth, and Jeremias.
+In ASOIAF, they are Jon Snow, Arya, Bran, and Sansa.

 16) A crown made to resemble antlers is worn by a king.
 The crown in MS&T appears on the brow of Ineluki the Storm King, while in ASOIAF, the antlered crown is worn by Renly Baratheon.